Quick question? Chat with us

 The Utilisation Gap Is Real and Costly

 Research across employee benefits programmes in Nigerian and Kenyan companies consistently finds the same problem: a significant portion of available benefits go unclaimed each month.
 Estimates vary, but utilisation rates of 40–60% are common for programmes without active management.
 That means you're paying for benefits that employees aren't receiving value from — the worst of both worlds.
+For more on this, see our piece on What Gen Z African Employees Actually Want From Their Benefits Package.

 The consequences are more than financial.
 Low utilisation means the intended culture impact — the signal that the company cares — isn't being received.
 And unexplained budget wastage is a red flag for finance teams reviewing the HR spend line.